uneeb125/obsidian-notes/5th Semester/Assignments/PTDU/Presentation 2/Script.md

 ### API access
 Twitter is a vast source of human generated content and hence is the target of many AI companies looking or training data.
-This scrapping of data causes significant load of twitter's server
+- This scrapping of data causes significant load of twitter's server
+- There is also concern of Artist's work being used without permission.